Kwara boat disaster

+Bank of the Niger River near Pategi, where the boat capsized in June 2023.

 On 12 June 2023, a vessel capsized and split in two in the Niger River near Pategi, Kwara State, Nigeria.
 The boat was carrying attendees of a wedding, who came initially on motorcycles, but were stranded due to heavy rain.
 At least 108 people have been confirmed dead.
 Dozens are missing.

 Background

 On 11 June, a wedding took place in Egboti (alternatively spelled as Egbu) village in Pategi, Kwara State, Nigeria.
 Most of the attendees were relatives of the newlywed couple from five other villages — Ebu, Gakpan, Kpada, Kuchalu, and Sampi.
 They celebrated late into the night.
 They arrived at the wedding on motorcycles, but were forced to return on a local wooden vessel along the Niger River after heavy rain caused the road leading out of the wedding site to become flooded.

 According to CNN and Al Jazeera, boat accidents in Nigerian rivers are frequent.
 Lax safety regulations, lack of life vests, overloading, and poor ship maintenance often lead to fatal boating incidents.
 Despite nighttime sailing being illegal in the country, the law is rarely enforced.
 Nigerians often rely on transport by boat as a way of getting around the country's poorly maintained roads, especially during monsoon season.
 Many also prefer to travel on the ferry to reduce the risk of abductions by armed gangs on country roads.

 In 2021, Nigeria experienced two major boating accidents, one in May with a ship that was carrying 160 passengers aboard that ultimately left at least 98 dead, and another in November that resulted in 76 deaths.
 Boating accidents have been on the rise in the country in recent years.